Ngrieco/BrowserChatGPT/README.md

 The BrowserChatGPT app is comprised of the following components:

 1. **apps/**: This folder houses the files necessary to render the actual app.
-Currently, we are use PyQt5 to render a small GUI where the user can interact with our LLM.
+We have a server application that runs the api that allows us to talk to the rest of the application components.

 2. **browserchatgpt/**: This folder houses the main functionality that allows us to scrape data from a input website efficiently, store that data, and utilize an LLM to allow users to interact with that data.